0xf4b1/unify/README.md

 ./unify.sh <game dir>
 ```

-The script probes the game for the Unity version and OpenGL renderer, then downloads the relevant engine files and copies them into the game directory.
+The script probes the game for the Unity version, then downloads the relevant engine files and copies them into the game directory.
 If it succeeded, try to start the game via the `LinuxPlayer` binary.
 If it does not run, make sure to check the logs usually in `~/.config/unity3d/<vendor>/<title>`.
 In most cases, the game misses some native libraries that need to be replaced.